logo

 About Neuropathy

 Tingling, numbness, and burning sensations in your hands or feet can be more than just occasional discomfort — they may be signs of neuropathy.
-At Twin Creeks Orthopedics & Sports Injury Clinic in Allen, Texas, the team understands how neuropathy affects the nerves that carry signals throughout your body, leading to pain, weakness, or even balance issues.
+At Twin Creeks Orthopedics and Regenerative Clinic in Allen, Texas, the team understands how neuropathy affects the nerves that carry signals throughout your body, leading to pain, weakness, or even balance issues.
 While some cases are mild, it’s critical to address the underlying cause early to help manage symptoms.
-Book an appointment online or call the office today.
+Book your appointment at Twin Creeks Orthopedics and Regenerative Clinic today by phone or online, or call our office to schedule a complimentary consultation.

 Neuropathy Q&A